-These oatmeal pancakes are thick and taste just like oatmeal because they are made with real 100% whole grain oats.
+These healthy oatmeal pancakes are thick and taste just like oatmeal because they are made with real 100% whole grain oats.
 The kind of oats that take over 10 minutes to cook.

 For those who are new here, let me tell you that quick oats are NOT good for you because they are high glycemic which means they spike your blood sugar.

 I always buy regular slow cooking rolled oats without any added sugar.
-In my grocery store, they can be found on a bottom shelf in the cereal aisle.
-Looks like they really want you to buy the junk that is full of sugar and artificial sweeteners because these products are displayed right here in your face.
+In my grocery store, they can be found on the bottom shelf in the cereal aisle.
+It looks like they really want you to buy the junk that is full of sugar and artificial sweeteners because these products are displayed right here in your face.
 Slow cooking oats, on the other hand, are always somewhere at the bottom so that you almost have to get down on your knees to get them.

 Baking or pancake recipes often call for quick oats because they easily cook through in the process of baking.
-And I get it, you don’t really want to chew on dry oats when you are enjoying a slice of cake.
+And I get it; you don’t really want to chew on dry oats when you are enjoying a slice of cake.

 This is why I quickly pre-cook the oats by mixing them with milk and quickly bringing the oats to a simmer.
 I then turn off the heat and let them cool.
 As they cool, the oats swell and soften and are perfect for adding to any recipe.